InsideOut Institute Logo

 Background

-There is limited research into how individuals with AN resist hunger signals, despite being physiologically hungry.
+Anorexia nervosa involves the gradual development of a highly fearful and aversive reaction to food, however the brain pathways underlying this have never been directly examined using food and eating behaviour.
 While psychological explanations for caloric restriction are partially understood, far less is known about the biological mechanisms.
 Previous studies have examined brain responses to images of food, but few have looked at real-time consumption or the interaction between appetite-regulating and stress hormones and brain activity.
-Moving beyond image-based food cue research by integrating real-time consumption and hormone-brain interactions, this study will improve our understanding of the influence of biological factors upon eating behaviours in AN.

 Team Members Involved